jfrederickson/saltstack-linode-pillar/README.md

 # Linode SaltStack External Pillar Module

-An external pillar module that using the Linode API for tag grouping.
+An external pillar module using the Linode API for tag matching.

 ## Installation